 Today we flew from Dubai with Emirates to the Maldives.
-On the flight we could already see the first islands of the Maldives with their bright colors and were looking forward to a great holiday in this paradise 🙂
+On the flight to the Veligandu Island Resort we could already see the first islands of the Maldives with their bright colors and were looking forward to a great holiday in this paradise 🙂

 Table of contents

 The Maldives is a chain (the name Maldives means “island chain”) of 19 archipelagos in the Indian Ocean, which extend over 870 kilometers in the north-south extent.
 So a really long stretch!
 Of the 2,000 coral islands, 220 islands are inhabited by locals and 87 islands are used for tourist purposes (resorts and hotels), such as Kuramathi, Bandos, Vabbinfaru or Meerufenfushi.
 Apart from the capital Malé, there are only a few cities in which the island nation’s 350,000 inhabitants live, such as Hithadhoo, Fuvammulah, Kulhudhuffushi or Thinadhoo.
 The Maldives is grouped into 26 atolls, both north and south of the equator.
 The islands are all only about 1 meter above sea level and the highest elevation is on the island of Villingili in Addu Atoll with an unbelievably high 2.40 meters 🙂